Xifax/suzu-web/README.md

 ## Setting up development environment

 1. Initialize virtual environment 'venv':
-    - Install virtualenv (using pip or easyinstall)
+    - Install virtualenv (using pip or easy_install)
     - `virtualenv venv --distribute`
     - `source venv/bin/activate`
-2. Install `npm`.
+2. Install `npm`;
-3. Run `make init`, it should install required python and npm modules.
+3. Run `make init`, it should install required python and npm modules;
+4. Run `make run` to launch application;
+5. Run `make watch` to reload server and/or recompile styles/js on code change.

 ## Additional notes

-Should probably remove major part of npm_requirements, as it's somewhat not in use (all compilation is currently happens on client side).
+Should probably remove major part of npm_requirements, as it's somewhat not in use (all compilation is currently happens on developer side).

 ## TODOism

-* Implement button 'lookup usages' in right top corner;
 * Fix `Weblio` bug, when english examples are shown instead of japanese;
 * Another possible button: 'lookup additional usages in Jisho';
 * Refactor `routes.py` by separating AJAX, utility and main routes;
-* Update radicals compilation;
-* Implement filtering and CRUD for `list` route;
 * Use jpNetKit instead of code duplication;
 * 'Post-process' method for `peon`, should update status (language, pos, etc) for already added items (when no processing happens [except for unique check],